Empower Your Practice

 Advantages of EMR Over Paper Records

-While a list of pros and cons can give us a good overview of what each method of record-keeping has to offer, a side-to-side comparison of the two can really highlight which has more advantages.
+While a list of pros and cons can give us a good overview of what each method of record-keeping has to offer, a side-by-side comparison of the two can really highlight which has more advantages.

-As we said before, both paper records and EMR share the same basic functions.
-Therefore, there aren’t many advantages paper records have over EMR.
+Both paper records and EMR share the same basic functions.
+Therefore, there aren't many advantages paper records have over EMR.

 At the end of the day, once all of the pros and cons have been weighed, the only advantage that paper-based medical records have over EMR is that they are easier to use (for those who have been using them for a long time).